PelleLille/hsl-docs/data.rst

 DATA
 ====

-The DATA context is executed when the message is fully received (but not yet accepted).
+The DATA context is executed once for every recipient when the message is fully received (but not yet accepted).

 Pre-defined variables
 ---------------------